robot-rumble/docs/source/rumblebot.rst

 Develop robots locally with rumblebot
 =====================================

-Are you in love with your 10GB-large IDE?
+Are you in love with your 10GB IDE?
 Are you a vimaholic that is annoyed by the millisecond delay caused by entering code in your browser?
-Rumblebot is here for you. `Download it here.`__
+Rumblebot is here for you. `Download it on Github.`__

 __ https://github.com/robot-rumble/cli/releases